 Murders get a lot of coverage on the news and in murder mysteries, both on television and in novels.
-Suicides, on the other hand, are seldom mentioned, giving the impression that they are rare.
+Suicides, on the other hand, are seldom mentioned, giving the impression they are rare.
 However, in actual fact there are more than twice as many suicides as murders.

 From having tried to kill myself, which is how my low vitamin B12 level was discovered, I am keenly aware that after my nerves healed from having B12 shots, my suicidal thoughts went away.
 I now use Methylcobalamin lozenges instead of shots.
 The lozenges work better, are cheaper, and don’t hurt.

-The trickiest part of using B12 lozenges is to remember to use a more when there is increased stress.
+The trickiest part of using B12 lozenges is to remember to use more when there is increased stress.
 Stress appears to deplete vitamin B12.

 11/18/2016 ~ Lisa Masters, the 52 year old actress, committed suicide in her hotel room leaving a suicide note and antidepressants.
 People on Twitter talked about inadequate #mentalhealth care.

 I am reminded that when I was depressed my doctor refused to increase my prescription for injectable vitamin B12 and told me I should be on Prozac for life.